Ernest Mancoba: Early life

 Ernest Methuen Mancoba was born to Florence Bandezwa and Irvine Jonas Mancoba, a miner, in Turffontein, Johannesburg, Transvaal Colony on 29 August 1904.
 Ernest was the second child of the couple.
 His older brother died in infancy.
 Florence and Irvine later had five daughters and one more son.
 After Ernest's birth, his family moved to Middleburg in Mpumalanga.
 A white farmer allowed Irvine to farm and ranch on his land.
 However, after a drought, the family was forced to move.
 Irvine, upon suggestion from his sister, took his family to Boksburg and found work as storeman at the Comet gold mine.
 Shangaan miners at the Comet mine gave Ernest the name Ngungunyana, and his acknowledgement of this name can be seen in his signature on his work St Augustine of Canterbury, signed as "N.E.
 Mancoba."

 Mancoba first began attending primary school at an Anglican church in Boksburg.
 He continued his education at an Anglican school in Benoni when his family moved there in 1915.
-Mancoba enrolled at Diocesan Teachers' Training College, Grace Dieu, near Pietersburg for his secondary schooling after suggestion from his maternal uncle, Rev. Alvin Mangqangwana, an Anglican minister.
+Mancoba enrolled at Diocesan Teachers' Training College, Grace Dieu, near Pietersburg, renamed Polokwane, for his secondary schooling after suggestion from his maternal uncle, Rev. Alvin Mangqangwana, an Anglican minister.
 After graduating in 1924, he worked as a language teacher at Grace Dieu until 1929.

 Career and Early Education (Pre-Exile)

-Mancoba's interest in art began in 1925 with the arrival of an adjunct teacher named Ned Paterson at Grace Dieu.
-Paterson, a recent art school graduate preparing for the ministry, introduced wood carving and gained a following among those at Grace Dieu who were artistically inclined.
-Initially Mancoba produced decorated pieces of furniture in the school carpentry shop, using the school's bas relief style.
+Mancoba's interest in art began in 1925 with the arrival of Sister Pauline who began a "handicraft workshop" and an adjunct teacher named Ned Paterson to Grace Dieu.
+Sister Pauline had run such a workshop previously and wanted to start a similar programme at Grace Dieu when she joined the mission in 1924.
+Paterson, a recent art school graduate preparing for the ministry, visiting between 1925 and 1926, introduced bas relief style to the woodworking workshop and offered design ideas to Sister Pauline's workshop.
+Mancoba credits Sister Pauline with teaching him how to carve wood and he carved and decorated ecclesiastical objects, often times to others' designs.

 In 1929, he tried his hand at freestanding sculpture, and produced a commissioned work called African Madonna using a model in a contrapposto stance.
 African Madonna is probably the first modern sculpture produced by a Black South African, and is now on permanent display at the Johannesburg Art Gallery.

 Ernest Mancoba, African Madonna, 1929, sculpted from yellowwood and measuring 86 x 22 x 17 cm.